 All artists will create globes responding to the themes ranging from ‘Mother Africa’ and ‘The Reality of Being Enslaved’ to ‘Still We Rise’ and ‘Expanding Soul’.
 Each globe will enable the public to experience, discover and be inspired by art as well as present the opportunity to be part of the discourse around racial justice and what it means to be British.

-Mussarat Rahman is a community artist and poet.
+Mussarat Rahman Mussarat Rahman is a community artist and poet.
 For the last few years she has been experimenting with 3D art and installations with a variety of community groups and festivals.
 She runs social action projects, and delivers community programmes with different communities, and in particular with refugees and asylum seekers.
 Her work addresses themes of migration and movement, religion, spirituality, materialism, politics, and gender.
 She designs projects around local and global issues which affect society and particularly affect communities.
 Her projects are designed to create a reaction and be interactive to engage audiences.